bikeshaving/crank/website/documents/guides/02-elements.md

 const componentEl1 = createElement(Component, null);
 ```

-By convention, JSX parsers treat lowercase tags as strings and capitalized tags as variables.
+By convention, JSX parsers treat lowercase tags (`<br />`) as strings and capitalized tags (`<Break />`) as variables.
 When a tag is a string, this signifies that the element will be handled by the renderer.
-We call elements with string tags *host* or *intrinsic* elements, and for both of the web renderers, these elements correspond to actual HTML elements like `div` or `input`.
-As we’ll see later, elements can also have function tags, in which case the behavior of the element is defined not by the renderer but by the execution of the referenced function.
+We call these types of elements *host* or *intrinsic* elements, and for both of the web renderers, these correspond exactly to actual HTML elements, like `<div>` or `<input>`.

+As we’ll see later, elements can also have tags which are functions, in which case the behavior of the element is defined not by the renderer but by the execution of the referenced function.
 Elements with function tags are called *component elements*.

 ### Props
-JSX parsers coalesce the attribute-like `key="value"` syntax to a single object for each element, and pass this object to the resulting `createElement` call as its second argument.
+JSX transpilers combine the attribute-like `key="value"` syntax to a single object for each element.
+We call this object the *props* object, short for “properties.”

 ```jsx
 const myClass = "my-class";